typelevel/cats-effect/docs/tutorial.md

 both producer and consumer shall run forever until user presses CTRL-C which will trigger a cancelation.

-Alternatively we could have used `start` method to explicitely create new `Fiber` instances that will run the producer and consumer, then use `join` to wait for them to finish, something like:
+Alternatively we could have used `start` method to explicitly create new `Fiber` instances that will run the producer and consumer, then use `join` to wait for them to finish, something like: